 To buy: Layla Mattress, $1,049 for a Queen, laylasleep.com (Click to see exclusive offer)

 Exercise enthusiasts and other active people should look for a mattress that helps you wake up feeling rested and restored after tough workouts.
-The Bear is an all-foam mattress that comes wrapped in a Celliant mattress cover, which absorbs your body heat while reflecting infrared light to help your body recover as you sleep.
+The Bear Hybrid is a medium-firm mattress made from encased coil springs and memory foam that comes wrapped in a celliant mattress cover, which absorbs your body heat while reflecting infrared light to help your body recover as you sleep.
 This bed’s foam layers offer pressure point relief and a high level of responsiveness to keep your body comfortable and supported as you rest.
-Additionally, the mattress features a graphite gel-infused foam layer to help move body heat away from its surface.
+Additionally, the mattress features cooling gel memory foam to help reduce trapped air that can make hot sleepers uncomfortable.

-To buy: Bear Mattress, $800 for a Queen, bearmattress.com (Click to see exclusive offer)
+To buy: Bear Hybrid Mattress, $1,390 for a Queen, bearmattress.com (Click to see exclusive offer)

 This ultra-versatile “universal” mattress works well for a wide variety of sleepers and budgets.
 Tuft & Needle’s foam bed has a medium-firm firmness level that supports all sleep positions and earned great scores across the board in testing for expert pressure relief, spinal alignment, and edge support.
 Its specially formulated adaptive foam mimics the springiness of latex and provides a high level of responsiveness—it’s like a hybrid bed at the fraction of the price.
 But the low price tag doesn’t mean that this mattress skimps on quality: A 10-year warranty guarantees that it’ll be durable for years to come.

 To buy: Tuft & Needle Mattress, $595 for a Queen, tuftandneedle.com (Click to see exclusive offer)